Digestey/lw-sqs-ss25/doc/adr/006_connect_to_db.md

 ## Decision

-- **Use connection pooling** (as provided by `mysql.connector` or another pooling library) for managing database connections in the production environment.
+**Use connection pooling** (as provided by `mysql.connector` or another pooling library) for managing database connections in the production environment.
 Pooling allows for efficient reuse of connections, which is critical for performance when the application scales.
-- For the development and testing phases, we will use a **Singleton pattern** to manage a single connection instance.
-This will simplify testing and reduce overhead in environments where the database load is expected to be light.

 ## Alternatives Considered

-1. **Pooling (via `mysql.connector` or another pooling library)**:
-   - Pooling creates a pool of reusable database connections.
-It reduces the overhead of establishing new connections for every database operation, improving performance, particularly in high-load or multi-threaded environments.
-It's the preferred approach for production environments.
-   - **Pros**:
-     - Reduces the overhead of creating and destroying connections.
-     - Allows for better resource management in high-load scenarios.
-   - **Cons**:
-     - Slightly more complex to configure compared to using a single connection.
-     - Might require additional testing and tuning to optimize the pool size.

-2. **Singleton (one connection instance for all operations)**:
+- **Singleton (one connection instance for all operations)**:
-   - A singleton pattern ensures that only one database connection is used throughout the entire application, which simplifies connection management in environments with low database traffic.
+A singleton pattern ensures that only one database connection is used throughout the entire application, which simplifies connection management in environments with low database traffic.
   - **Pros**:
    - Simple to implement.
    - Works well in low-traffic, single-user scenarios.
   - **Cons**:
    - Not scalable for multi-user or high-load environments.
    - Tightly couples the database connection to the rest of the application, making it less flexible and harder to maintain in the long run.

 ## Consequences